 - See /en/contact/for-the-researcher/for requesting additional info and for specific questions.

 - For technical (IT) problems regarding e-portal and application modules send an email to the IT helpdesk: FWOhelpdesk@fwo.be

 - Example application form with screenshots (first fellowship)

 You may be worried about the impact of the COVID-19 pandemic on your research career so far, the strength of your application file and the ambitions of your research project.
 Therefore we advise you to mention specific factors that influence your application in the entry field ‘career breaks’ and, where appropriate, ‘research stays’ and in the project description file.
 The FWO will explicitly instruct the panel members to take this into account when assessing your application.

 - In the score grids below, you can find descriptions of the possible scores for each evaluation criterion.
 The jury will use these score grids in the evaluation of your application.

 - List research discipline codes

-Since 2019 the Research Foundation Flanders (FWO) has been using the new list of research discipline codes as compiled by ECOOM in collaboration with relevant stakeholders and which has been approved for use within Flanders.
+Since 2019 the FWO has been using the new list of research discipline codes as compiled by ECOOM in collaboration with relevant stakeholders and which has been approved for use within Flanders.
 This list of discipline codes is a hierarchical and structured compilation of research topics by discipline in all scientific fields.